List of Legends of Tomorrow characters: Behrad Tarazi

-Behrad Tarazi (portrayed by Shayan Sobhian; main: seasons 6–7; guest: season 4; recurring: season 5) is Zari's younger brother who originally operated as a vigilante with a magical amulet before he was killed by A.R.G.U.S. in 2042.
+Behrad Tarazi (portrayed by Shayan Sobhian; main: seasons 6–7; recurring: season 5; guest: season 4) is Zari's younger brother who originally operated as a vigilante with a magical amulet before he was killed by A.R.G.U.S. in 2042.
 When the Legends accidentally change the timeline at the end of season four, Behrad is never killed by A.R.G.U.S. and Zari never gains possession of his amulet, resulting in Behrad becoming part of the team instead of her.

 In season five, Behrad assists the Legends in their fight against the Encores and helping Zari rejoin them.
 During her hunt for the Loom of Fate, Atropos kills Behrad, inspiring Zari to stay with Constantine and the Legends until they rebuild the Loom so she can save him.
 When the Fates regain control of the Loom, Behrad was revived in a Friends-type sitcom called Ultimate Buds.
 When the Legends regain their memories and get their shows cancelled, Behrad is temporarily reunited with Zari from the previous timeline until she returns to the wind totem after realizing her presence is killing him.

 In season six, Zari Tomaz splits the Wind Totem into two so that he and Zari Tarazi could both use it.
 In season seven, he enters a relationship with Astra.
 When he returned to the Waverider after defeating evil Gideon and saving Alun Thomas, he was arrested by the Time Police alongside his team for breaking the timeline.

 He is loosely based on the DC Comics character Amon Tomaz.